PRIMEADAWAS/Calculator/README.md

 - Find first close parenthesis and clear or simplify it to number

-- Finally you get a simply equation with out any tier order problem and solve the last one
+- Finally you get a simply equation without any tier order problem and solve the last one